Protesters pushed back at NYC federal jail where power out

 - TSA officer jumps to his death at Orlando airport

+Witnesses said officers used significant force to push the people out, with some of those attempting to come in being pushed to the ground.
+The AP photographer saw officers use some type of spray.
+Those affected were seen washing out their eyes with water or milk.

+The Bureau of Prisons has acknowledged that the jail “experienced a partial power outage due to a fire in the switch gear room.”
+The bureau had said a new electrical panel is being installed by an outside contractor and work is expected to be completed by Monday.

-The jail administration did not return an email seeking comment.
-Officials say power is expected back on Monday.
+The jail administration did not return an email seeking comment on the clash Sunday.